Osthe: Release

-Osthe was released on 8 December 2011.
+Osthe was initially scheduled to release in theatres on 18 November 2011 but was pushed by a week to 25 November due to production delays caused by heavy rain.
+The film eventually released on 8 December.
 Prior to release, an attempt was made to stop the film's release over unpaid dues.
+Separately, a pro-Tamil organisation named Tamizh Kappu Kazhagam (TKK) objected to the film's title, alleging it was not a pure Tamil term, but the title remained unchanged.
+It was distributed by Reliance Entertainment.

 Critical reception

-A New Indian Express reviewer said, "Unfortunately it's unable to recreate the same magic of the earlier version, the film a passable routine masala entertainer" and the film lacked the punch in original.
+A reviewer from The New Indian Express said, "Unfortunately it's unable to recreate the same magic of the earlier version, the film a passable routine masala entertainer" and the film lacked the punch in original.
 A Deccan Chronicle reviewer gave the film three stars and said, "Osthe is worth watching once."
-Malathi Rangarajan of thehindu.com said, "If Dabangg could make it, Osthe should!
+Malathi Rangarajan of The Hindu said, "If Dabangg could make it, Osthe should!
 And if Salman could do it, so can STR."
-Pavithra Srinivasan of Rediff rated the film two out of five: "Osthe lacks the magic that made Dabangg work."
+Pavithra Srinivasan of Rediff.com rated the film two out of five, stating, "Osthe lacks the magic that made Dabangg work."
 Sify called it a "time-pass entertainer."